kyma-project/test-infra/development/image-builder/README.md

 ## Image signing

 image-builder supports signing the images with pre-defined set of signing services to verify that image comes from trusted repository and has not been altered in the meantime.
-Every signing service can be enabled on repository and global levels.
+You can enable every signing service on repository and global levels.

-Example sign services configuration in config.yaml file:
+See the following example sign services configuration in `config.yaml` file:
 ```yaml
 sign-config:
   enabled-signers: